 What Headphones Does MKBHD Use?
 (His Personal Picks vs. What He Reviews)

 Marques Brownlee reviews dozens of headphones every year.
-Here's what he actually reaches for when the cameras aren't rolling โ€” and what that tells you about buying headphones.
+Here's what he actually reaches for when the cameras aren't rolling - and what that tells you about buying headphones.

-May 15, 2026ยท4 min readยทSome links may be affiliate links
+By WhatPeopleUse·May 15, 2026·6 min read··Some links may be affiliate links

-Marques Brownlee โ€” MKBHD โ€” has reviewed more headphones than most people will ever own.
+Marques Brownlee - MKBHD - has reviewed more headphones than most people will ever own.
 He's been doing tech reviews on YouTube since 2009, and headphones have been a consistent part of his coverage.

 But there's a difference between headphones he reviews for a video and headphones he actually uses.
 Here's what he actually reaches for.

-Bose QuietComfort Ultra (~$349) โ€” The Bose QC Ultra added "Immersive Audio" spatial audio to what was already the most comfortable wireless headphone on the market.
-MKBHD has said Bose wins on comfort โ€” if you wear headphones for 6+ hour stretches, the QC Ultra doesn't create pressure points the way many Sony headphones do.
+Bose QuietComfort Ultra (~$429-449) - He's praised the QC Ultra for being the most comfortable wireless headphone on the market and for adding "Immersive Audio" spatial audio.
+If you wear headphones for 6+ hour stretches, the QC Ultra doesn't create pressure points the way many Sony headphones do.

 What He Uses for Studio Work

-For critical listening โ€” when he's checking audio on a video or doing focused editing work โ€” casual wireless headphones aren't the right tool.
-For monitoring, he uses something like the Sony MDR-7506 (~$100), which is the standard studio monitoring headphone that you'll find in every professional recording setup.
+For critical listening - checking audio on a video or doing focused editing - casual wireless headphones aren't the right tool.
+MKBHD uses the 64 Audio Volür IEMs (mentioned above) as one of his main editing tools.
+The Sony MDR-7506 (~$100) remains the affordable studio monitoring option you'll find in essentially every professional recording setup.

 The MDR-7506 isn't exciting.
 It doesn't have ANC.
 It's wired.
-But it's accurate โ€” what you hear on them is what the audio actually sounds like, which is exactly what you need for editing.
+But it's accurate - what you hear is what the audio actually sounds like, which is exactly what editing requires.
+Most viewers don't need IEMs at the Volür's price - the MDR-7506 does the same "accurate reference" job for $100.

 The "Currently Reviewing" Factor